 Preparation of your Thesis

-In preparing your thesis it is important to present to your advisor for final approval a well-written manuscript that is free from error.
-The text and any tables, figures and graphics must be sufficiently clear, sharp, and large enough to be easily readable in print and electronic formats, and suitable for microfilming, photo-duplication or other means of reproduction.
+It is important to prepare a well-written thesis that is free from error.
+All text, tables, figures and graphics contained in your thesis must be clear and readable in both print and electronic formats.
+Your thesis must also be suitable for microfilming, photo-duplication or other means of reproduction.

-Support in thesis writing may be offered through your program.
+Your department may offer support with writing your thesis.
 There are also resources available through the library and various workshops.

 Students are responsible for ensuring that the final version of their thesis submitted to the Atrium meets accessibility standards according to the Accessibility for Ontarians with Disabilities Act (AODA).
-Guidance and resources in support of creating accessible digital materials can be accessed through the Digital Accessibility Resource Centre.
+Guidance and resources in support of creating accessible digital materials can be accessed through the Digital Accessibility Resource Centre's Document Resources page.

 - To retain formatting, insert your text within the double brackets.